Diophantine Geometry over Groups VIII: Stability

-By applying this argument iteratively for the subcollections of duo families that are associated with the various levels of the universal diagram, and using the universality of the diagram, the entire (bounded) collection of duo families that were associated iteratively with the various levels of the universal diagram, and with the given duo family, $duo$, covers all the duo test sequences of duo, hence, this bounded collection of duo families cover the duo family, $duo$.
+By definitions 1.14 and 1.15 in [Se2], with a closure of a completion one naturally associates with each abelian vertex group of an abelian decomposition that is associated with one of the levels of the corresponding completion, a coset of a finite index subgroup.
+Hence with each duo closure of $rectangle$, we associate a coset of a finite index subgroup with each abelian vertex group that is associated with one of the levels of $Comp_1$ and $Comp_2$.

+Since there are finitely many duo closures of $rectangle$, for each abelian vertex group that is associated with a level of $Comp_1$ or $Comp_2$, we can take the intersection of the finitely many finite index subgroups that are associated with it.
+Hence, with each abelian vertex group that is associated with one of the levels of $Comp_1$ or $Comp_2$ we associate a finite index subgroup, and with each duo closure of the given $rectangle$ we can associate a finite set of collections of cosets of each of these finite index subgroups.

+We can place the (finite) set of all possible collections of cosets of the finite index subgroups that are associated with the abelian vertex groups in $Comp_1$ and $Comp_2$ in a planar diagram, where one axis is for collections of cosets of the finite index subgroups of abelian vertex groups in $Comp_1$, and the second axis is for collections of cosets of finite index subgroups of abelian vertex groups in $Comp_2$.
+The given set of duo closures of the given rectangle, $rectangle$, cover some (possibly none) of the possible collections of cosets.
+To prove theorem 3.3, we show that even though the number of duo closures of the given rectangle is finite and not necessarily bounded, and the indices of the finite index subgroups need not be bounded either, it is possible to get a combinatorial bound on the form of the collections of cosets that are associated with the duo closures that we constructed.